Jumbo the Elephant: Statue and Ashes

 Jumbo was the world's first true celebrity elephant, a behemoth whose name has become an eponym for thick-skinned peanut-eaters everywhere.
 His owner, P.T.
 Barnum, promoted Jumbo as the largest elephant on earth, and circus-goers from every civilized nation came to pay him homage.

-Tragedy struck again in 1975, when a mysterious fire destroyed the now highly-combustible elephant.
+Tragedy struck again on April 4, 1975, when a mysterious fire destroyed the now highly-combustible elephant.

 But Jumbo's memory would not be snuffed out.
 Phyllis Byrne, a Tufts athletic dept. administrative assistant, had maintenance man George Wilson wade into the smoking debris and scrape Jumbo's ashes into a Peter Pan Crunchy Peanut Butter jar.
 Jumbo's concentrated remains were then locked in a safe in the University's athletic department (A fragment of Jumbo's tail is filed in the Tufts Archives).

 Jumbo's aura still lingers over Tufts.
-A small statue in his honor graces the Quad.
+A life-size statue of the elephant was unveiled on the Quad in April 2015 (A paper mache stand-in statue, bought from the closed Benson's Wild Animal Farm in the 1990s, was quietly removed in 2014).
 And Tufts athletes who rub the peanut butter jar before their games report good luck.